elipousson/old_website/_notes/anderson_history_2006.md

 ["A Quarter Century of Growth at the Maryland Historical Society"](http://msa.maryland.gov/megafile/msa/speccol/sc5800/sc5881/000001/000000/000237/pdf/msa_sc_5881_1_237.pdf), Harold R. Manakee, p.
 56-92, *Maryland Historical Magazine*

+p.
+64

+> Beginning in 1946, cooperation with the Baltimore Public Schools increasingly was emphasized, and visits by groups of students were encouraged.

+p.
+75

 > Another important contribution of 1962 was that of Mr. Ernest A. Howard, historian of the Cecil County Historical Society, in the amount of $10,000 to establish in the Thomas and Hugg Memorial Building a Civil War Union Room.
 The gift will provide an admirable complement to the long-maintained Confederate Room.

+p.
+80-81

+>In March, 1945, the Society was host at a meeting of outstand- ing educators and members of patriotic societies for the purpose of discussing means of providing more emphasis on Maryland history in the schools.
+One result o£ this meeting was the for- mation of a Committee on Maryland History in the Schools, originally consisting of school, patriotic society and historical society representatives, but since resolved to an executive com- mittee, consisting of Dr. Harry Bard, now president of the Baltimore Junior College, and Mr. Manakee as the representa- tive of the Society.
+>
+>Another result of the meeting was the transfer to the Society of the publication of the series of Wheeler Leaflets previously described.
+>
+>Through the stimulation of this committee, as well as the Society's own Committee on Education, created in 1947, cooperation between the Society and the schools has grown to sub- stantial proportions.
+Beginning in 1951 conducted tours of pupils actively have been encouraged, with results shown in the appended table of visitors to the Society which includes the annual number of student visitors from 1957 to the present.
+Previous to 1957 only estimates are available.
+>
+>It is a matter of record that the tour statistics do not indicate all student visits.
+School holidays often find family groups, guided by a youngster who has been a member of a conducted tour, making an enthusiastic round of the exhibits.
+>
+>While the sales of leaflets, books, maps, pamphlets, colored slides and post cards to students, teachers and school systems result in a modest but steady revenue, the Society's satisfaction in this program lies in the interest aroused among young people in the history of their state.
+>In addition to conducting tours, staff members frequently give talks at school assemblies, at parent-teacher meetings, on radio and television programs designed for classroom use, and to teacher work-shop groups.
+On occasion, members of the staff have participated in curriculum planning, and one member several times has taught college level courses in Maryland history.

+p.
+91 includes tables for "Subjects of Evening Meeting Addresses 1938 to 1964" and "Subjects of Afternoon Lectures 1944 to 1964"

+p.
+92 includes tables for "Visitors and Patrons 1938 to 1964" and "Record of Membership 1938 to 1964"